ctranstrum/chuck/README.md

 - chuck-unibody: for using the keyboard without a dongle
 - chuck-peripheral: for using the keyboad with a dongle
-- chuck-dongle: to install the firmware onto the Prospector ZMK dongle
+- chuck-dongle: to install the firmware onto the [Prospector ZMK dongle][prospector]
 - xiao-reset: used to clear all bluetooth connections and other saved settings

 Plug the One Up Chuck keyboard into your computer's USB port,